cargo-lambda/cargo-lambda-cdk/API.md

 that contains your `Cargo.toml` file.
 If you are deploying a single Lambda function, or you want to redeploy all of your functions if anything changes, then `AssetHashType.SOURCE` will probaby work.

+## LICENSE

+This software is released under MIT license.

 # API Reference <a name="API Reference" id="api-reference"></a>

 ## Constructs <a name="Constructs" id="Constructs"></a>